Axiomatic47/mini_simulations/documentation/master_equation_list.md

 1. **Parameter Constraints**: All parameters should have explicit upper and lower bounds.
    - Examples: $0 < \alpha < 1$, $0 < \beta < 1$, etc.
+   - Implementation: Use `np.clip()` to enforce bounds on all parameters.

 2. **State Variable Constraints**: All state variables should be capped to reasonable ranges.
    - Examples: $0 \leq K \leq K_{max}$, $0 \leq S \leq S_{max}$, etc.
+   - Implementation: Apply bounds after each update step using `np.clip()`.

 3. **Numerical Safeguards**: Implement guards against common numerical issues.
-   - Division by zero: Use $\max(K, K_{min})$ as denominator
+   - Division by zero: Use `max(K, K_{min})` as denominator or `safe_div(x, y, default)` utility.
-   - Exponential overflow: Use $\min(t, t_{max})$ in exponents
+   - Exponential overflow: Use `min(t, t_{max})` in exponents or `safe_exp(x, max_result)` utility.
-   - Underflow: Apply minimum thresholds to probabilities
+   - Underflow: Apply minimum thresholds to probabilities with `max(P, P_min)`.
+   - NaN/Infinity: Use `np.nan_to_num()` to replace problematic values.

 4. **Time Step Management**: Adjust time steps dynamically for stability.
-   - Use smaller time steps when gradients are steep
+   - Use smaller time steps when gradients are steep.
-   - Implement adaptive step size for oscillatory components
+   - Implement adaptive step size for oscillatory components.
+   - Implementation: Monitor rate of change and adjust `dt` accordingly.

 5. **Error Monitoring**: Track system energy and ensure it remains bounded.
-   - Implement energy checks to detect potential instabilities
+   - Implement energy checks to detect potential instabilities.
-   - Add circuit breakers to prevent cascade failures
+   - Add circuit breakers to prevent cascade failures.
+   - Implementation: Use `CircuitBreaker` utility to detect and handle instabilities.

+6. **Recovery Mechanisms**: Provide ways to recover from numerical issues.
+   - Fallback to previous values when instabilities are detected.
+   - Implement gradual parameter adjustment when transitions are too abrupt.
+   - Implementation: Add try/except blocks with appropriate fallback behavior.

+7. **Stability Metrics**: Track and report numerical stability issues.
+   - Record incidents of parameter bounds being exceeded.
+   - Count occurrences of circuit breaker activations.
+   - Implementation: Save stability metrics alongside simulation results.

 🛠 **Next Steps:** Validate equations using **historical datasets, AI modeling, and multi-agent simulations** with numerical stability monitoring. 🚀